Cross-Canada Roundtable | The Future is Green: An Update on Sustainable Production

 She joined the Quebec Film and Television Council (QFTC) in 2020, where she currently managed the activities of the Audiovisual Cluster.
 In this role, she works to support the economic development of Quebec companies in the sector so that they remain competitive and attractive internationally.
 She is also a president of the governance committee of Synthèse - Pôle image Québec.

 Leaticia Kaggwa is on a mission to help content creators tell compelling stories while minimizing their environmental impact.
-She recently joined the CBC as their first ever Environmental Sustainability Lead, where she collaborates with producers to track carbon emissions and implement sustainable production techniques.
-Leaticia is also completing a Master of Science degree in Sustainability Management at the University of Toronto.
+She joined the CBC as their first ever environmental sustainability lead in January 2022.
+Among other environmentally-driven duties, she primarily collaborates with producers, industry partners, and other members of the screen industry to track carbon emissions and implement sustainable production tools and techniques.
+Previously, she was the summer sustainability coordinator at William F. White, Canada's largest provider of filming equipment and studio space.
+Leaticia also holds a Master of Science degree in Sustainability Management from the University of Toronto.